 Ford Raptor vs F-150 with T-Rex grille

 But what would an off-roading truck be without some body protection?
 Running boards not only improve accessibility, but they can also act as a guard against obstacles on the trail.
 Heavy-duty skid plates for the engine and front help protect critical components from getting damaged when crawling over rocks, branches, and other debris.
 For serious off-roaders, however, you are going to want to invest in even more armor and protection components for your Ford Raptor.
 Be sure to check out CJ’s for a wide variety of Raptor parts, including this Ford Performance Skid Plate!
-If you’re looking to make your F-150 more rugged, CJ’s also offers many F-150 parts that will give your rig added capability and protection.

 Raptor vs F-150: Interior

 A good-looking truck such as the Raptor has to have a nice interior to match the exterior.
 Bucket seats with unique seat-back bolsters give the Raptor a different feel than the regular F-150 when it comes to the interior.
 Cloth comes standard, however, leather-trimmed seats are available.
 If you’re spending over $50k for a truck, why not splurge for leather seats as well?
 The Raptor features six auxiliary switches in the overhead console, so you can hook up all the off-road accessories you need such as an air compressor, off-road lights, a winch, an airhorn, backup lights, and whatever else you may need.
-Regarding the infotainment, other interior options, and dimensions, there’s not much different between the F-150 and the Raptor.
+Regarding the infotainment, other interior options, and dimensions, there’s not much difference between the F-150 and the Raptor.
 The Raptor will feature more upgraded interior options than other more basic F-150 models, but most of what can be found in the Raptor can be added to a regular F-150.

 Raptor vs F-150: Performance

-As expected, the Ford Raptor is going to be four-wheel drive only.
+As expected, the Ford Raptor is four-wheel drive only.
 Just like the F-150, the 2018 Raptor is equipped with independent front suspension.
 However, the Raptor has quite a few more things going for it than the F-150, all things that contribute to the off-road capability.
 First off, a rear electronic-locking differential with a 4.10 gear ratio is ideal for tackling tough terrain and getting out of slippery situations when off-roading.
 FOX Racing Shox and a long-travel suspension system are other components unique to the Raptor, which has 13.9’’ of rear suspension travel and 13’’ of front suspension travel.
 A Terrain Management System offers six selectable drive modes, including normal, sport, weather, mud and sand, rock/crawl, and Baja.
 So whether you’re doing desert racing, rock crawling, or just driving down the highway on a clear, sunny day, the Raptor can handle anything you throw at it.
 Paired with the four-wheel drive is a Torque-On-Demand transfer case.

 So, we already get that the Raptor’s got a few special tricks up its sleeve in comparison to the F-150.
 But what’s under the hood?
 As if the off-roading performance didn’t already set the Raptor apart from the F-150, the engine certainly will.
 Only available for the Raptor, a high-output 3.5L EcoBoost 24-valve engine is found under the hood of the performance truck.
 With a twin-turbo, port fuel and direct-injection system, and a 10-speed automatic transmission, the 3.5L EcoBoost engine produces an impressive 450 horsepower and 510 lb.-ft. of torque.
 Fuel economy is a measly 15 miles per gallon in the city or 18 for the highway, which is to be expected of such a beastly truck.
-There are also steering wheel mounted paddle shifters if you want to be in control over your shifting or need to get into a lower gear for rock crawling.
+There are also steering-wheel-mounted paddle shifters if you want to be in control over your shifting or need to get into a lower gear for rock crawling.
 The Raptor is equipped with beefy BFGoodrich KO2 tires, which are great tires for the highway and the trail.
 A dual exhaust with dual tailpipes helps increase the truck’s performance in addition to giving it a more aggressive look.